 The sugar cane canals are at the foot of Mt.
 Waialeale and the water is really cold.
 I thought I would be fine with just a rash guard, but my mom insisted that I put on her tight neoprene wet suit top.

 I’m so happy I did since it kept me warm and comfortable from the freezing water and whether it rained on us.

 My advice is to apply it when you are sitting in the picnic tables inside the Kauai Backcountry Adventures office.
 This way, it can soak in on the van trip to the tubing location.

 The one thing that really surprised me about tubing on Kauai was the spinning.
 Anytime my inner tube hit the side of this canal or another inner tube, I would start spinning.

 I didn’t feel sick, but definitely noticed the spinning.

-If you haven’t attempted a Kauai apple banana, then they are my favorite type of banana (and I do not usually like bananas.)
+If you haven’t attempted a Kauai apple banana, this is your chance!
+They’re my favorite type of banana (and I don’t really like bananas).

-There are baskets of these accessible once you check in.
+There are baskets of these at check in.
 It’s a terrific way to fuel up a bit!

 The only way you should bring your mobile on this tubing adventure is if you have one of these waterproof pouches for your phone.

 It’s easy it to drop your phone into the water as you are drifting.
 This pouch has a lanyard that’ll give you piece of mind.